-Long haired Chihuahuas are exactly the same as a short-haired Chihuahua, apart from their fur.
-They have longer fur all over, but especially around their ears, necks, tails and legs.
+Long haired Chihuahua dogs have long fur all over, but especially around their ears, necks, tails and legs.

 This means their grooming and general care needs are slightly different from a regular Chihuahua.

-But, it will still be a small dog that grows up to 15 inches and weighs between 3 and 6 pounds as an adult.
+But, other than their fur, they are the same as any other Chi.
+They will still be a small dog that grows up to 15 inches and weighs between 3 and 6 pounds as an adult.

 Let’s find out more about whether or not the long haired Chi is right for your family.